PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-13. Change group.
-I wil write a script that changes the group owner for a file.
+14. Owner and group.
+I will write a script that changes the ownership of files and directories in the working directory.